Efesto/blog/_posts/2022-09-02-Daily-Journal.md

 But in a remote environment, the differences between individual working habits are even more enhanced, making the flow interruption even more probable.

-You can have a shared agreement, that would still feel like a compromise for the sake of a meeting.
+You can have a shared agreement but that would still feel like a compromise for the sake of a meeting and not something in defense of flow.

 ### Lost information
-Remote dailies usually are not recorded and the information transmitted there stays only between the sender and the recipient and only if the headphones/microphones worked fine and the recipient was giving attention
+Remote dailies usually are not recorded and the information transmitted there stays only between the sender and the recipient and only if the headphones/microphones worked fine and the recipient was giving attention.

 It could easily happen that people misunderstand or need to communicate information in different ways, having to rely on the previously mentioned messaging systems.